Actindo-AG/Documentation/ActindoWorkFlow/UserInterface/05a_QueueTypes.md

   Select the checkbox to display the editing toolbar.

 - [DELETE]
   Click this button to delete the selected queue type.
-The *QueueType has been deleted* pop-up window is displayed.
+The *Queue type has been deleted* pop-up window is displayed.
 The *Default* queue type cannot be deleted.
   For detailed information, see [Delete a queue type](../Integration/01_ConfigureQueueTypes.md#delete-a-queue-type).

 - [KILL WORKER OF THIS QUEUE TYPE]